 If queue-hopping were an Olympic sport, the Sicilians would win gold every time.
 Yet recently I beat them at their own game.

-My son – who lives bravely with chronic Lyme disease – had to have a massive amount of blood tests.
+My son has a massive amount of blood tests.
 We always go to the same clinic, as the people who work there are my friends.
 One of the men looks exactly like Johnny Depp, which is another valid selling point.
 This is why everyone locally calls it the Johnny Depp Clinic.